Testicle: Temperature regulation and responses

+Temperature regulation as seen by the human testicles and scrotum.
+The testicles are pulled when exposed to cold water[left] and are let go when exposed to hot water[right].

 Carl Richard Moore in 1926 proposed that testicles were external due to spermatogenesis being enhanced at temperatures slightly less than core body temperature outside the body.
 The spermatogenesis is less efficient at lower and higher temperatures than 33 °C. Because the testes are located outside the body, the smooth tissue of the scrotum can move them closer or further away from the body.
 The temperature of the testes is maintained at 34.4 °C, a little below body temperature, as temperatures above 36.7 °C impede spermatogenesis.
 There are a number of mechanisms to maintain the testes at the optimum temperature.

 The cremasteric muscle covers the testicles and the spermatic cord.
 When this muscle contracts, the cord shortens and the testicles move closer up toward the body, which provides slightly more warmth to maintain optimal testicular temperature.
 When cooling is required, the cremasteric muscle relaxes and the testicles lower away from the warm body and are able to cool.
 Contraction also occurs in response to physical stress, such as blunt trauma; the testicles withdraw and the scrotum shrinks very close to the body in an effort to protect them.

 The cremasteric reflex will reflexively raise the testicles.
 The testicles can also be lifted voluntarily using the pubococcygeus muscle, which partially activates related muscles.